It doesn’t matter if you have been trading for 20 minutes or 20 years – having a trading plan is crucial to your success.

 - STEP 2: Record your entry points for the market you’re about to trade.

 - STEP 3: Next, write down when you are going to exit this market.
-This can be with a stop or when a market reaches a predetermined target zone.
+This can be with a stop, a new exit signal, or when a market reaches a predetermined target zone.

 - STEP 4: Make these decisions when the market isn’t going wild.